 Some United cards offering limited time increased welcome bonuses

 Chase United Explorer: Best all-around United Airlines credit card

-With the United Explorer Card, you’ll earn 60,000 United Airlines miles after you spend $3,000 on purchases in the first three months of account opening.
-This increased offer is valid through Sept.
-30, 2020.
+With the United Explorer Card, you’ll earn 40,000 bonus miles after you spend $2,000 on purchases in the first three months from account opening.

 The United Explorer card also comes with: